harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 # Middle Ages Issues

+- Build and HMR time for mid-large size apps is becoming a problem, even with tools like esbuild
-- The Ecosystem is still divided and not efficient
+- The ecosystem is divided between webpack and other bunlders (Rollup)
-- Module compatibility remains a frustrating topic
+- Module compatibility remains a frustrating topic (CJS, ESM)

 ---